Nerdfighteria: AFC Wimbledon

-Aside from charity drives, Nerdfighteria also offers funding and support for AFC Wimbledon, a fourth-tier football club in England.
+Aside from charity drives, Nerdfighteria also offers funding and support for AFC Wimbledon, a third-tier football club in England.
 Ad revenue from John's videos on the Green brothers' YouTube gaming channel, Hankgames, go to sponsoring and supporting the football club.

 In January 2014, John Green became an official sponsor of the club, and later in the year the Greens' sponsorship led to a Nerdfighter logo design, with the DFTBA catchphrase being featured on the club's kits.
 In 2015, AFC Wimbledon was drawn to play a match against Liverpool F.C., who John has been a longtime fan of.
-Green flew to London to spectate the game in person.
+Green flew to London to see the game in person.
 One of the spectator stands at Wimbledon's now-former stadium, Kingsmeadow, was named after John at the start of the 2015–16 season.

 In April 2016, John announced he would be making a "docudrama" with "comedic moments" about the story of AFC Wimbledon, set to be distributed by 20th Century Fox.

 This Star Won't Go Out and Esther Day

-Another non-profit foundation associated with the community is This Star Won't Go Out, founded by Wayne and Lori Earl, in memory of their daughter, Esther.
-The name of the foundation stems from the fact that "Esther" means "star" in Persian.
-The program itself provides funds and assistance to families of children with cancer.
+Another nonprofit foundation associated with the community is This Star Won't Go Out, founded by Wayne and Lori Earl in memory of their daughter, Esther.
+The foundation's name stems from the fact that "Esther" means "star" in Persian.
+The program provides funds and assistance to families of children with cancer.
 Esther Earl was diagnosed with thyroid cancer in 2006, and, before her death in 2010, developed a bond with the VlogBrothers and the Nerdfighter community.
-John Green and Earl met and bonded at a Harry Potter conference in 2009.
-She would be involved with Nerdfighteria and YouTube, as she was a vlogging personality, until her death on August 25, 2010, at the age of 16.
+She and John Green met and bonded at a Harry Potter conference in 2009.
+She was involved with Nerdfighteria and YouTube, as she was a vlogging personality, until her death on August 25, 2010, at age 16.

-Shortly before her death, on August 2, 2010, the day before her 16th birthday, John uploaded a video in preparation for "Esther Day", which would be celebrated the following day.
-Earl stated she wanted the day to be about "family and love".
-Two days following her death, the VlogBrothers made a video titled Rest In Awesome, Esther, remembering her and all of her contributions to the Nerdfighter community, as well as the world.
+On August 2, 2010, the day before Esther's 16th birthday, John uploaded a video in preparation for "Esther Day", which would be celebrated the following day.
+Earl said she wanted the day to be about "family and love".
+Two days after her death, the VlogBrothers made a video titled Rest In Awesome, Esther, remembering her and all of her contributions to the Nerdfighter community, as well as the world.
 Nerdfighteria continues to keep her memory alive through her foundation, as well as Esther Day, which is celebrated each year on August 3.
-John Green states that Esther Day is the "most important holiday in Nerdfighteria," and that Esther, herself, has become a hero in the community.
+John Green has said that Esther Day is the "most important holiday in Nerdfighteria" and that Esther has become a hero in the community.

-Earl would later be known as an inspiration for the main character Hazel in John Green's novel The Fault in Our Stars, as well as its film adaptation.
+Earl was an inspiration for the character Hazel in John Green's novel The Fault in Our Stars, as well as its film adaptation.